Learn about the Good Food Finance Network news, action and innovation

 Policy guidance, recommendations, briefs and policy insights

-The Good Food Finance Newsletter compiles the latest and most relevant news, commentary & upcoming events, delivering information directly to your inbox.
+The Good Food Finance Newsletter compiles the latest and most relevant news, commentary & upcoming events, delivering information directly to your inbox on a quarterly basis.

 Food System Transformation in Turbulent Times – Interview with GFFN Partners WBCSD and Food Systems for the Future

 Expert Interview featuring GFFN Principals & core partners Diane Holdorf – Executive Vice President at World Business Council for Sustainable Development (WBCSD) & Ertharin Cousin – CEO and Founder of Food Systems for the Future (FSF) discuss the urgen need for a fast response to food systems transformations and the importance of adequate and accessible financing.

 The Discussion paper from the CGIAR Research Program on Climate Change, Agriculture, and Food Security (CCAFS) presents a snapshot of current challenges and opportunities associated with blended finance and calls for a radical sectoral shift in agriculture, using commercial banks, development finance institutions and other financial intermediaries as enablers for food systems transformation.
 It provides a situation analysis and a proposed action plan that was discussed in-depth during the GFFN Event ‘Strengthening collaboration between private and public banks to scale up finance for sustainable food systems”.

 PRESS RELEASE — An international group of finance leaders are coming together to accelerate the mobilization of finance for healthier, more sustainable, and inclusive food systems.
 21 September 2021—As the world is preparing for the landmark United Nations Food Systems Summit on 23 September 2021, finance leaders who have recognized the vital role of foodContinue reading “Finance leaders join forces to launch Good Food Finance Network”